-- 40. The objectives of this sub-programme are to: - a) Promote awareness and action in the region on priorities for the management of endangered and migratory species to increase the level of national and regional protection - b) Implement priority activities of existing species recovery and management plans developed under the SPAW Protocol; - c) Develop, as appropriate, adequate management plans and programmes for priority species of regional concern, including those of economic importance; and - d) Address the growing threat of invasive alien species (IAS) that could negatively impact SPAW species and WCR habitats, especially marine or coastal IAS.
+- 41. The objectives of this sub-programme are to: - a) Promote awareness and action in the region on priorities for the management of threatened, endangered and migratory species to increase the level of national and regional protection; - b) Implement priority activities of existing species recovery and management plans and recommendations developed under the SPAW Protocol; - c) Develop, as appropriate, adequate management plans and programmes for priority species of regional concern, including those of economic importance; and - d) Address the growing threat of invasive alien species (IAS) that could negatively impact SPAW species and WCR habitats, especially marine or coastal IAS.

-41. The proposed activities for implementation during the 2023-2024 biennium will focus on migratory species, in particular marine mammals, elasmobranchs and sea turtles, as well as support of conservation programmes on sharks and rays and parrotfishes in co-operation with relevant fisheries and scientific bodies, and organizations such as IWC and WECAFC.
-Subject to availability of funding, efforts will also be made to strengthen collaboration with regional fisheries stakeholders for developing bycatch assessments and mitigation programmes.
+42. The proposed activities for implementation during the 2023-2024 biennium will focus on migratory species, in particular marine mammals, elasmobranchs and sea turtles, as well as support of conservation programmes on sharks and rays, parrotfishes and Nassau Grouper in co-operation with relevant fisheries and scientific bodies, and organizations such as IWC and WECAFC.
+Subject to availability of funding, efforts will also be made to strengthen collaboration with national and regional fisheries stakeholders for developing bycatch assessments and mitigation programmes.